Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NBcrfP9kxG8.md

 ### Transcript

-> well one point i'd be out before the world ends depends how quickly the world ends yeah
+> well one point I'd be out before the world ends depends how quickly the world ends yeah